This post may contain affiliate links. Please read our disclosure policy.

 A Quick and Easy Method

-Many shoyu ramen recipes have you steep a large quantity of dashi, which only lasts a few days in the refrigerator and no more than 3 months in the freezer.
+Many shoyu ramen broth recipes have you steep a large quantity of dashi, which only lasts a few days in the refrigerator and no more than 3 months in the freezer.
 The more convenient way is to store dashi ingredients in your pantry.
 When stored in a cool dry place in a well sealed container, opened bonito flakes will last for 6 months to 1 year and dried seaweed / kelp will keep even longer.

 And this quick and easy method incorporates all of the necessary elements at once: the meat broths, the dashi, and the tare ingredients.
-So you can make just enough Shoyu Ramen Broth (or Miso Ramen Broth) for one meal (or make more if you want leftovers), because you'll always have the ingredients on hand.
+So you can make just enough Shoyu Ramen Broth (or Miso Ramen Broth) for one meal (or make more if you want leftovers), because you’ll always have the ingredients on hand.
+This approach has saved me countless times when the craving hits but I don’t want to wait hours – perfect for making my favorite Shoyu Ramen Recipe or my weeknight-easy Homemade Ramen recipe.

 Essential Ramen Bowl Components